hipstersmoothie/sketchmine/packages/node-helpers/README.md

 > For tests the **jest** Framework was chosen, see [jestjs.io](https://jestjs.io/) for details.

 Run `yarn test` to run all tests specified for the helpers.
-Run `yarn test -f filename.test` to run only tests that matches the provided RegExp for the filename.
+Run `yarn test -f filename.test` to execute only tests that match the provided RegExp for the filename.